-Voice encompasses youth participation and information, and our policy and influencing work
+Voice encompasses youth participation and information, and our policy and influencing work.

-At the end of July, our Youth Voice Network (YVN) had nearly 100 Young Reps and Young Supporters, up by 43.
-The network now has a presence in the four UK nations and all regions in England
+At the end of July, our Youth Voice Network (YVN) had nearly 100 Young Reps and Young Supporters, up by 43 on the previous year The network now has a presence in the four UK nations and all regions in England.